shaimaa-hshalaby/javasript_Guide/08_Control_Structures/README.md

 #### `switch` statement

-The `switch` statement is used to select one of many code blocks to be executed.
+The `switch` statement is a control structure in JavaScript used to make decisions based on the value of an expression.
+It's particularly useful when you want to compare a single value against multiple possible values and execute different code blocks based on the match.

 ```javascript
 switch (expression) {